Pelosi to Announce a Trump Impeachment Inquiry

-House Speaker Nancy Pelosi is set to announce on Tuesday afternoon that House Democrats will move to launch impeachment proceedings into the president, The Daily Beast confirmed, in what will represent a historic black mark for an administration that isn’t yet through its first three years in office.
+House Speaker Nancy Pelosi is set to announce Tuesday that House Democrats will move to launch impeachment proceedings into the president, The Daily Beast confirmed, in what will represent a historic black mark for an administration not yet through its first three years in office.

-The inquiry will focus on allegations that Trump pressured Ukranian officials to investigate former Vice President Joe Biden and his son, though an aide noted that there are other additional elements that could become a focus as well.
+The inquiry will focus on allegations that Trump pressured Ukrainian officials to investigate former Vice President Joe Biden and his son in exchange for military aid, though an aide noted that there are additional elements that could become a focus as well.

 “Not clear on that,” one Pelosi ally in the House told The Daily Beast.
 “I think she’s committed to moving forward though.”